-Foods that can support your mood include beans, legumes (e.g., lentils), fatty fish rich in omega-3s, nuts (walnuts, almonds, cashews and peanuts), avocados, beans, leafy greens (spinach, kale and Brussels sprouts), and fruit (e.g., blueberries).
+Foods that may support your mood include beans, legumes (e.g., lentils), fatty fish rich in omega-3s, nuts (e.g., walnuts, almonds, cashews and peanuts), avocados, dark leafy greens (e.g., spinach, kale and Brussels sprouts), and fruit (e.g., blueberries).
 Dark chocolate has also been found to be potentially beneficial for mental health.
 For the best dietary and nutritional advice, talk to a registered dietician.

-It matters more than you think.
+It matters more than many people think.
 Sleep is our body and mind's best way to recharge and rejuvenate.
 One way to get sleep better is to take a break from the stimulation of screens — TV, phones, tablets or computers — in the hours before bedtime.
 Consider reading or listening to relaxing music instead.

-- Engage in work that makes you feel useful
+- Engage in work and play that makes you feel useful

 - Invest in relationships and spend quality time with people who matter to you

 - Volunteer, which can help enrich your life and make you happier

-- Care for others, which can be as rewarding and meaningful as it is challenging
+- Find ways to care for others, which can be as rewarding and meaningful as it is challenging

-If you or a loved one needs support, there are many programs and resources that are available to you:
+If you or a loved one needs support, there are many programs and resources available to you: